SahanY099/e-shop/docs/video-titles.md

 35. Design a responsive purchase history page using HTML, CSS, JavaScript and Bootstrap
 36. Program the feedbacks sending process to the purchased product
 37. Design a responsive message page suing HTML, CSS, JavaScript and Bootstrap
+38. Program the message sending and viewing process